Key Takeaways

 6. No Single Source of Truth

-Impact: This leads to field collectors and managers spending significant time reconciling data, leading to operational blind spots and delayed decision-making.
+Impact: Field collectors and managers spend significant time reconciling data across systems, creating operational blind spots and consistently delaying decision-making.

 7. Higher Collections Cost Due to Disparate Systems